burak091/fedora-linux-user-disk-samba-management/README.md

 These observations confirm that user3 has complete access and modification rights, demonstrating that the permission settings on the shared resource are correctly applied.
 <br><br>
 <img width="1111" height="626" alt="image" src="https://github.com/user-attachments/assets/343c0b1e-1e34-4052-8316-5d024942381f" />
+<pre><code>taskkill /f /im explorer.exe
+#taskkill /f /im explorer.exe resets the File Explorer session and prevents UI‑level SMB credential reuse.
+It does not terminate SMB sessions on its own.This command prevents Windows from automatically reconnecting to the SMB share using user3’s credentials after the active SMB session has been terminated.
+start explorer.exe
+#This command is used to start (or restart) the Windows Explorer process, which provides the main graphical user interface of Windows.
+net use /delete *
+#net use /delete * disconnects active smb connections. (user3 disconnects)
+net use \\192.168.1.28\Share1 /user:user4 *
+#This command is used to establish an SMB network connection to the shared folder using the user4 account.</pre></code>
 <img width="1156" height="372" alt="image" src="https://github.com/user-attachments/assets/6ba04b23-06e3-4d2a-89e1-b9f79453146c" />
+<pre><code>sudo smbstatus
+#The sudo smbstatus command allows verification of which users are currently connected to the shared directories.
+As expected, the output confirms that user4 is unable to actively connect, as user4 is not a Samba user.</pre></code>
 <img width="833" height="783" alt="image" src="https://github.com/user-attachments/assets/e2605f87-959c-45a8-9c2d-c8cdf63fb591" />
 <img width="1106" height="862" alt="image" src="https://github.com/user-attachments/assets/5a03a324-99ac-4538-a646-5fb3dc237716" />
 <img width="1111" height="503" alt="image" src="https://github.com/user-attachments/assets/1f7ad104-262d-4be4-8377-3d000e477246" />